Yash404007/Yash404007/README.md

 **Contact:**

-* Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/yash-surve-24414255).
+* Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/yash-surve-244414255).

 **Looking to collaborate?**

 I'm always open to new opportunities and challenges.
-Feel free to send me an email at [yashsurve-inft@atharvacoe.ac.in].
+Feel free to send me an email at yashsurve-inft@atharvacoe.ac.in.